smartnodes-lab/smartnodes/README.md

     - layer_dims: input, output
   - **execute**: execution of a specific model
     - layer_dims: all dims
 - types of ML-Users:
   - **sensory**: takes input data and feeds it to another user
   - **interneuron**: takes user data and feeds it to another user (abstract)
   - **integrate**: combine previous data to an output whose loss can be calculated
+- TODO:
+  - integrate execution & learning types
+  - job hashing / proof of work
+  - contract for each ml-net?

 ## Task-Net
 - The most basic task will be a multiple choice/voting problem and will contain a title, description (problem), possible repsonses, reward, and a list of users
 - Once a task is cast to the network (i.e. question or censuses), then a random or filtered selection of users are asked